jquery-dlya-slabih/vite-react-ssr/README.md

 You may need to additionally reconfigure the public path.
 This can be done by setting `base` in the `vite.config.ts` file.
 The same goes for using the **vite-plugin-static-copy** plugin.
 It’s better to put the `robots.txt` file in the required section of the site at the CD stage.
 And remove the logic for copy file in the root from the CI stage.

+# Hooks

+There is a `pre-push` hook in the `.githooks` folder.
+If you want to add another hook, for example `pre-commit`, then you need:

+1. create a file with name `pre-commit` in `.githooks` folder
+2. in project root use command `chmod +x .githooks/pre-commit`
+3. fill new hook with any commands, like `pre-push` hook

+If you want to delete all hooks:

+1. remove `.githooks` folder
+2. remove `prepare` command in `package.json`
+3. in project root use command `git config --unset core.hooksPath`

 # TO DO

 - critical css